pulumi/docs/content/blog/programming-the-cloud-with-python/index.md

 ## Where can I learn more?

-If you'd like to try the above example out for yourself, we've put the [full code on GitHub](https://github.com/pulumi/examples/tree/master/aws-py-s3-folder).
-Full instructions for installing Pulumi and deploying your own static website on S3 are in the `README`.
 Don't take our word for it, though!
 We'd love for you to check it out and see for yourself how great it is to reclaim the “code” in “infrastructure as code”.

-If you want to know more about Pulumi and the things it can do for you, check out our [Getting Started]({{< relref "/docs/get-started" >}}) page and our Documentation for more information.
+If you want to know more about Pulumi and the things it can do for you, check out the [Getting Started]({{< relref "/docs/get-started" >}}) page and [Documentation]({{< relref "/docs" >}}) for more information.

+If you'd like to try the above example out for yourself, we've put the [full code on GitHub](https://github.com/pulumi/examples/tree/master/aws-py-s3-folder).
+There are also [dozens of other Python examples](https://github.com/pulumi/examples) across AWS, Azure, GCP, Kubernetes and more you can explore.

-Python is the language of automation today and the future.
+Python is the language of automation today and for the future.
 Pulumi is the infrastructure as code automation tool of the future.
 Using them both together is an incredible way to automate a crucial job while staying entirely within a language you already know and love!